 We can provide you with advice and representation anywhere in England and Wales.

 We have grouped together a number of public order type offences.
 Many of the offences sound very similar but vary enormously in terms of their seriousness and the court’s sentencing powers.
-If you are facing any of the offenses set out on this page you should
+If you are facing any of these offences set out on this page you should

 seek legal advice as soon as possible.
 We can offer free representation at the police station and a free initial telephone consultation to discuss your case and advise you of any defences you may have.

-Riot is the most serious offence under the Public Order Act 1986.
+Riot falls under section 1 of the Public Order Act 1986.
 A riot is defined as where 12 or more people acting with ‘common purpose’ use or threaten violence.
 Their behaviour must have the effect that an average person would be afraid that violence would be used against them.
 These cases can only be heard in the crown court and if convicted, they routinely carry a substantial prison sentence up to a maximum of 10 years.

-A person is guilty of affray if they use or threaten unlawful violence towards another person and their conduct is such that an average person present at the scene would have feared for their safety.
+A person will be guilty of an offence of affray if they use or threaten unlawful violence towards another person and their conduct is such that an average person present at the scene would have feared for their safety.
 There does not have to be a common purpose and affray is commonly charged where there has been a fight and it is not practical to charge with assault.
 Affray cases may be heard in the magistrates’ and crown court, and the maximum sentence is 3 years imprisonment.

-A person will be guilty under this section if he uses threatening, abusive or insulting words or behaviour (which may include writing or other visible representation) towards another with the intention of causing the other person to believe that unlawful violence would be used against them.
+A person will be guilty of an offence under this section 4 (1) Public Disorder Act 1986 if they use threatening, abusive or insulting words or behaviour (which may include writing or other visible representation) towards another with the intention of causing the other person to believe that unlawful violence would be used against them.
 This offence carries a maximum sentence of 6 months imprisonment or a fine up to £5000.

 If the offence is racially or religiously aggravated the offence carries a maximum sentence of 6 months imprisonment in the magistrates court and up to 2 years in the crown court.